scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 Copyright and logo links are treated differently.

-Copyright links get a 'data-footer' attribute whose value is `footer-copyright`.
+Copyright links get a `data-footer` attribute whose value is `footer-copyright`.

-Logo links are get a 'data-footer' attribute whose value is `footer-logo`.
+Logo links are get a `data-footer` attribute whose value is `footer-logo`.

 ### Site navigation

-Links in site navigation components get a 'data-header' attribute whose value uses the pattern `header-link-[index]` where the index is one-based.
-They are also given a 'data-device' attribute whose value is either `mobile` or `desktop`.
+Links in site navigation components get a `data-header` attribute whose value uses the pattern `header-link-[index]` where the index is one-based.
+They are also given a `data-device` attribute whose value is either `mobile` or `desktop`.

 {% highlight html %}
 <a href="/patterns/" class="ds_site-navigation__link" data-device="desktop" data-header="header-link-4">Patterns</a>
 {% endhighlight %}

-The mobile navigation's toggle button is given a 'data-header' attribute of `header-menu-toggle`.
+The mobile navigation's toggle button is given a `data-header` attribute of `header-menu-toggle`.

 ### Tabs

-Tabs get a 'data-navigation' attribute whose value uses the pattern `tab-[index]` where the index is one-based.
+Tabs get a `data-navigation` attribute whose value uses the pattern `tab-[index]` where the index is one-based.

 {% highlight html %}
 <button class="ds_tab__label" role="tab" data-navigation="tab-2" aria-controls="tab2-content" id="tab2-label" data-for="tab2-content" aria-selected="false" tabindex="-1">Choosing apprenticeships <span class="visually-hidden">(item 2 of 3)</span></button>